lanl/CoARCT/README.md

 [  PASSED  ] 36 tests.
 ```

 Los Alamos National Security, LLC (LANS) owns the copyright to CoARCT, which it identifies internally as LA-CC-17-039.
-The license is BSD 3-Clause.
+See the LICENSE file for license information.